hylimo/hylimo/website/docs/sequence.md

 **params**:

 - 0: the event or y axis coordinate to use for the top line, so the uppermost y coordinate of this frame
-- `text`: the optional name of this fragment
+- `text`: The optional name of this fragment
-- `subtext`: the optional subtext of this fragment
+- `subtext`: The optional subtext of this fragment
 - `hasLine`: Whether to draw the line on top.
 Defaults to `true`
 - `hasIcon`: Whether to draw the border around the name.
 Defaults to `text != null`

-**returns**: a data object containing all this data plus the newly created elements
+**returns**: A data object containing all this data plus the newly created elements

 ### frame